jwoglom/tconnectsync/README.md

 ![Python Package workflow](https://github.com/jwoglom/tconnectsync/actions/workflows/python-package.yml/badge.svg)
 [![codecov](https://codecov.io/gh/jwoglom/tconnectsync/branch/master/graph/badge.svg)](https://codecov.io/gh/jwoglom/tconnectsync)

-Tconnectsync synchronizes data one-way from the Tandem Diabetes t:connect web/mobile application to Nightscout.
+Tconnectsync synchronizes data one-way from Tandem Source to Nightscout.

 > [!IMPORTANT]
 > Tandem has announced that t:connect will be shut down in favor of Tandem Source in the US beginning September 30, 2024.
-> tconnectsync is in the process of being updated to work with Tandem Source.
-Please check back for updates over the next few weeks.
+> tconnectsync has undergone major changes to support Tandem Source. **For Tandem Source support, you MUST upgrade to tconnectsync version 2.0 or above.**

 If you have a t:slim X2 pump with the companion t:connect mobile Android or iOS app, this will allow your pump bolus and basal data to be uploaded to [Nightscout](https://github.com/nightscout/cgm-remote-monitor) automatically.
 Together with a CGM uploader, such as [xDrip+](https://github.com/NightscoutFoundation/xDrip) or the official Dexcom mobile app plus Dexcom Share, this allows your CGM _and_ pump data to be automatically uploaded to Nightscout!